Day 1 continued…

 - some really outstanding city views!
 And some views of the constant construction that is all over Singapore.
 (Really though, each place had at least one spot that had a great view – even if it was the bathroom window!)

-And lastly, at every place, we saw absolutely GORGEOUS facilities.
+At every place, we also saw absolutely GORGEOUS facilities.
 Great gyms, tennis courts, and swimming pools/spas that looked like they belonged at resorts!
-J will fully admit – he stopped really looking at the units and solely judged on pools.
+James fully admits he stopped really looking at the units and solely judged on pools.

 The great news: we LOVED two of the units!
-Loved them both so much that we almost couldn’t decide between them, they were both so great.
-We haven’t gotten final word on which one we’re living in yet, so I’m going to hold off on the neighborhood and condo details – don’t want to jinx it!
+We loved them both so much that we almost couldn’t decide between them, they were both so great.
+We haven’t gotten final word on which one we’re living in yet, so I’m going to hold off on the neighborhood and condo details – I don’t want to jinx it!

-We ended the condo searching near Singapore’s famous Orchard Road area, so we decided to walk around there and check it out for our evening activity.
+We ended the condo search near Singapore’s famous Orchard Road area, so we decided to walk around there and check it out for our evening activity.
 From what we could tell, Orchard Rd basically just has a TON of malls and high-end stores all on one strip.
 In general, malls are a huge thing here in Singapore.
-They’re a bit different from what I’m used to – these malls have tons of restaurants, large grocery stores, general/variety stores, and more.
+They’re a bit different from what I’m used to back home.
+These malls have tons of restaurants, large grocery stores, general/variety stores, and more.
 They are also where everyone hangs out – it’s like a middle school Friday all over again!

-While we’ll definitely hit up Orchard again in the future and continue to explore, for the first day we weren’t in a mall mood.
-Instead we wound up walking through some of the side/back alleys away from the malls and high rises and into residential neighborhoods.
+We’ll definitely hit up Orchard again in the future and continue to explore, but for the first day we weren’t in a mall mood.
+Instead we wound up walking through some of the side and back alleys away from the malls and high rises and into residential neighborhoods.
 The homes were incredibly beautiful, and illustrated some of the interesting juxtapositions that pop up everywhere in Singapore.
 I’m already really into these contrasts – the mix of old vs. new, traditional vs. modern, natural vs. industrial, Eastern vs. Western influences.
 They clash horribly yet compliment each other beautifully.